gpauloski/BERT-PyTorch/README.md

 ### **2. Build datasets**
 Skip this section if you already have the encoded dataset.

-Build WikiCorpus and BooksCorpus for pretraining write to `data/`.
+Build pretraining dataset using Wikipedia and BooksCorpus and save to `data/`.
 ```
 $ ./scripts/create_datasets.sh --output data --nproc 8 --download --format --encode
 ```